plmqaz-bot/wholeren/README.md

 change service to show Application only for service that allow application. --DONE

-add salesGroup into contract, and select contractcategory based on group,
+add salesGroup into contract, and select contractcategory based on group,  --DONE

-select leadDetail based on lead.
+select leadDetail based on lead.  --DONE

-in service, show seperate service if it is a package
+in service, show seperate service if it is a package --DONE

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3. --DONE

+price of service is based on serviceType and the current school type.

 chagne one contract field, other service should also update --Sync subscribe and stuff, later